 Another destination that caters to lovers of art, the National Museum Cardiff is both a museum and art gallery.
 It is housed in the Edwardian-style Civic Centre building and located next to Cardiff City Hall.

 The place boasts exquisite collections of artefacts that depict the rich history of the country of Wales; for example, a shimmery display of treasures and weaponry from the Bronze Age.

 The museum section focuses majorly on zoology, botany, and geology.
 On the other end, the gallery features both permanent and temporary art exhibitions that are always a delight to behold.
 Some notable pieces are by Impressionists including Monet and Picasso, and sculptures by Rodin.

 How to get there: National Museum Cardiff is accessible by car, bus, or train.
 The nearest train station is Cathays Station, approx. 5-min walk from the museum.

 Opening times: 10am-5pm (Tue-Sun), closed on Mondays.

 5. Stroll down the Centenary Walk

-If you’re in the city to explore, strolling the Centenary Walk is one of the nicest free things to do in Cardiff city centre.
-The Cardiff Centenary Walk stretches 2 miles (3.6km) through the city centre, highlighted by up to 41 attractions, landmarks, and historic sites!
+If you’re in the city to explore, strolling the Centenary Walk is one of the nicest free things to do in Cardiff city center.
+The Cardiff Centenary Walk stretches 2 miles (3.6km) through the city center, highlighted by up to 41 attractions, landmarks, and historic sites!